salsa-rs/salsa/book/src/tutorial/ir.md

 whenever anything in a function body changes, we consider the entire function body dirty and re-execute anything that depended on it.
 It usually makes sense to draw some kind of "reasonably coarse" boundary like this.

-One downside of the way we have set things up: we inlined the position into each of the structs.
+One downside of the way we have set things up: we inlined the position into each of the structs [what exactly does this mean?].